ironhack-labs/lab-html-ironskydive-1/README.md

 <br>

-You will be working on a new pen, so proceed to [CodePen](https://codepen.io/) and create a new pen now.
+If you are working on this exercise during your prework, you will be working on a new pen, so proceed to [CodePen](https://codepen.io/) and create a new pen now.
+If you are already in the bootcamp, use your VS Code to work on the exercise.

 Ready to take the jump?

 <br>